-Another approach that is overdone is the “my dad is a lawyer” approach.
+Another overdone approach that you should avoid is the “my dad is a lawyer” story.
 Some admissions officers said that when the only reason an applicant gives for wanting to be a lawyer is that it is a family legacy, it makes them question not only the motivation but the maturity of the applicant.
 While this doesn’t mean you need to hide the fact that your parent is a lawyer, it does mean that you should avoid depending on that as your sole reason for wanting to go to law school.
 If a parent truly was your inspiration, then describe exactly why you were inspired by them, and what you have done to test your motivation in the real world.

 Theme 2: Why I Am Qualified